NatoBoram/Leanish/README.md

 ## Usage

-There is an alpha build at [natoboram.github.io/Leanish](https://natoboram.github.io/Leanish).
-The roadmap for the first beta release is in [this milestone](https://github.com/NatoBoram/Leanish/milestone/1).
+Leanish is currently in alpha.
+The roadmap to beta is in [the Beta milestone](https://github.com/NatoBoram/Leanish/milestone/1).

+There is a CSR deployment at [natoboram.github.io/Leanish](https://natoboram.github.io/Leanish).
+It can be installed as a Progressive Web App.

+Android builds are available in the [Releases](https://github.com/NatoBoram/Leanish/releases) tab.

+For a more cutting-edge experience, the CI builds are available in [the Actions tab](https://github.com/NatoBoram/Leanish/actions/workflows/android.yaml).

 ## Build from source